Used selectively, silver, grey or grey-blue foliage can transform a bed or border display.

 Silvery-leaved plants add contrast and interest, and bring a cool elegance to planting combinations.
 They look especially good combined with plants with pink, white, blue and even burgundy flowers.

-Browse our plant database and search for plants with grey foliage.
+Browse our Plant Finder for plants with silver or grey foliage

 Many plants with silver foliage are drought tolerant, making them useful in areas of low rainfall or borders with very well drained soil.
 Most do best in full sun.
 Some leaves are completely silver or grey; others are more mottled.